vessels-tech/sms-bot/README.md

   - the communication between a mobile phone and the sms-bot, consisting of but not limited to one request and one response.
     A conversation may have multiple requests and responses if the sms-bot determines that it does not have enough information to complete a query

+*thread*
+ - When a conversation is initiated, we save it as a 'thread' to redis.
+Currently, a thread has a format:

+    thread: {

+    }

 ## System Design